- 02 June 2017

 This is where a manifesto cannot always provide the answers, and the politicians and analysts need to answer the questions over costing, budgets and the details behind each policy.

-‘…spending under any future Government will rise by only around 1 per cent per annum in real terms, well below the long-term annual trend of 4 per cent and less than the Office for Budget Responsibility has indicated is likely to be required.’
+According to the Kings Fund, when looking at the costing behind the pledges, none of the promises will match the level of funding required to make a dramatic improvement to the NHS.‘…spending under any future Government will rise by only around 1 per cent per annum in real terms, well below the long-term annual trend of 4 per cent and less than the Office for Budget Responsibility has indicated is likely to be required.

 Massive under-investment over the past decade has led us to the situation that we’re in now, and that cannot be reversed overnight, regardless of which Government is elected.

 The Conservatives have accused Labour of being unable to make the numbers work for their pledges.
 Conversely, when you consider the Conservatives promises, neither can they.

 More recently we have heard much about the publication of the Naylor Report which Theresa May has voiced support for.

-‘…sets out recommendations on how the Government can fund NHS reforms by selling land it no longer needs and buildings that are expensive to maintain.’
+As we have seen, the Naylor Report is a recommendation that:‘…sets out recommendations on how the Government can fund NHS reforms by selling land it no longer needs and buildings that are expensive to maintain.

-The question here is where the money goes after land and buildings are sold off.
+’The question here is where the money goes after land and buildings are sold off.
 Opponents of Naylor point out that here is no guarantee that it will be reinvested back into the NHS.